 Amendment to Fifth Milestone Payment Schedule.
-In February 2003, we reached an agreement with our Fab 2 investors to advance the fifth and final Fab 2 milestone payment in two installments.
-A portion of the first installment amounting to \$15.9 million was invested by the Fab 2 investors in May 2003, and they were issued ordinary shares at a purchase price of \$2.983 per share.
+In March 2003, we reached an agreement with all of our major investors to advance the fifth and final Fab 2 milestone payment in two installments.
+A portion of the first installment amounting to \$15.9 million has already been invested by the Fab 2 investors, and they were issued ordinary shares at a purchase price of \$2.983 per share.
+SanDisk,

-SanDisk, Alliance Semiconductor, Macronix, ICTech and Challenge invested their remaining \$25.1 million due in connection with the fifth milestone payment in December 2003.
-These parties were issued ordinary shares with respect to the remainder of the first installment (\$8.7 million) at the purchase price per share agreed to in the first quarter of 2003 (\$2.983 per share) and, with respect to the second installment (\$16.4 million), will be issued ordinary shares at the offering price to the public in this offering.
+Alliance Semiconductor, Macronix and ICTech will invest their remaining \$24.6 milion due in connection with the fifth milestone payment within 3 days of the date we receive Shareholder approval for this amendment.
+Challenge may enter into this amendment as well.
+The parties to this amendment will be issued ordinary shares with respect to the remainder of the first installment (\$8.7 million) at the purchase price per share agreed to in the first quarter of 2003 (\$2.983 per share) and, with respect to the second installment (\$16.4 million), at the offering price to the public in this offering.
 In addition, they undertook to perform all actions necessary to bring about the rights offering and/or the rescue offer, which may be initiated by our banks (see "Material Agreements - Credit Facility").

-Wafer Credits.
-In connection with their investments in our Fab 2 project, we issued to our wafer partners nontransferable credits which may be used to reduce the cash amounts to be paid by them when paying for wafers manufactured in Fab 2.
-These credits could generally be used at a rate of 7.5% for purchases made through June 2005 and 15% for purchases made thereafter.
-Our wafer partners have recently agreed that they will not utilize any of their credits, which amount to \$46.6 million as of November 30, 2003, for purchase orders of our wafer products from November 11, 2003 until December 31, 2006.
-From January 1, 2004 to December 31, 2006, each wafer partner is entitled, every quarter, to convert into our ordinary shares those wafer credits that could have been utilized by such wafer partner against the actual payment of wafers manufactured at Fab 2 during such quarter; otherwise, these credits will bear interest payable every quarter at three-month LIBOR plus 2.5% through December 31, 2007.
-On December 31, 2007, the remaining wafer credits that could have been utilized during this period and that were not converted into shares will be paid to all of the wafer partners who are parties to this amendment.
-Should the wafer partners elect to convert their wafer credits into our ordinary shares, they will be issued ordinary shares at the average trading price of our ordinary shares during the 15 consecutive trading days preceding the last relevant quarter.
-For example, if our wafer partners purchase an amount of wafers which would otherwise result in their using the full amount of credits available to them and they elect to convert all of these credits into ordinary shares, we will issue them an aggregate of 9.3 million shares, assuming the average trading price of our ordinary shares during the 15 consecutive trading days preceding the last relevant quarter is \$5.00; if the average trading price of our ordinary shares is \$10.00, we will issue an aggregate of 4.7 million shares.
-We have also agreed to allow our wafer partners to convert, during January 2006, their remaining wafer credits issued in connection with their fourth milestone payment up to an aggregate of \$13.2 million, which they may have as of December 31, 2005, into our ordinary shares, at the average trading price of our ordinary shares during the 15 consecutive trading days preceeding December 31, 2005.
+The investors who are wafer partners further agreed that they may not utilize any of their credits, which amount to \$46.9 million as of September 30, 2003, for the purchase of our wafer products from the final approval of this amendment until December 31, 2006.
+During this period, each wafer partner shall be entitled, every quarter, to convert into our ordinary shares of those wafer credits that could have been utilized by such wafer partner against the actual payment of wafers manufactured at Fab 2 during such quarter; otherwise, these credits will bear interest payable every quarter at three-month LIBOR plus 2.5% through December 31, 2007.
+On December 31, 2007, the remaining wafer credits that were not converted into shares will be paid to all of the wafer partners who are parties to this amendment.
+Should the wafer partners elect to convert their wafer credits into our ordinary shares, they will be issued ordinary shares at the average trading price of our ordinary shares during the 15 consecutive trading days preceeding the last relevant quarter.
+We have also agreed to allow our wafer partners to convert, during January 2006, their remaining wafer credits issued in connection with their fourth milestone payment up to an aggregate of \$13.2 million, which they may have as of December 31, 2005, into our ordinary shares, at the average trading price of our ordinary shares, at the average trading partners during the 15 consecutive trading days preceeding December 31, 2005.
 If the wafer partners exercise this right and are issued more than 5%, in the aggregate, of our shares on January 31, 2006, we have agreed to offer all of our other shareholders rights to purchase our shares at the same price per share.